-When cleaning drinking water pipelines, no drinking water is available from the cleaning sections during work.
+When cleaning drinking water pipelines, no drinking water is available from the sections being cleaned during operations.
 Neighbouring residents are informed of this in advance.
-While conventional water flushing requires a lot of water and has the risk of pressure drop and turbidity in the neighbouring pipe network, the water requirement for comprex cleaning is much lower (Figure 5).
-This means that residents in the neighbouring distribution network receive clean drinking water.
+While conventional water flushing requires a lot of water and has the risk of pressure drop and turbidity in the neighbouring pipe network, the water requirement for comprex impulse cleaning is much lower (Figure 5).
+This means that residents in the neighbouring distribution network maintain existing clean drinking water levels.
 Neither turbidity due to swirling deposits nor pressure losses impair the supply.
-Cleaning is always carried out systematically with a clear water supply.
-The water for cleaning comes from a clean or purified supply pipeline.
+Cleaning is always carried out systematically within a clear isolated section.
+The water for cleaning operations comes from a clean or purified supply pipeline source to avoid contamination.

-Figure 5: Water requirement for comprex cleaning compared to water flushing depending on nominal size
+Figure 5: Water requirement for comprex impulse cleaning compared to water flushing depending on nominal size